Grenade (song): Cover versions and remixes

 Some artists made their own versions and remixes of the song.
 The American group Boyce Avenue covered "Grenade" and included it in their sixth EP, Acoustic Sessions, Vol. 1, released on December 6, 2010.
-American singer-songwriter Gavin Mikhail included his version of the song and its instrumental on his Bruno Mars covers' album.
+American singer-songwriter Gavin Mikhail included his version of the song and its instrumental on his Bruno Mars covers album.
 On November 2, 2011, a cover by Trackstarz charted at number 56 on the UK Singles Chart.
 American rapper Lil Wayne published the first official remix of the song on February 12, 2011.
-The remix is identical to the song, except for the 16-bar introduction verse that Wayne provides.
+The remix is identical to the original song, except for the 16-bar introduction verse that Wayne provides.
 Mars was so surprised with the remix when he saw it online, he recalls "I was like, ‘What?
 Press play".
 He called it, "Awesome".
 MTV critique, Jayson Rodriguez, described it as "Lil Wayne delivering a spoken word-style flow, expressing devotion for his love interest".
-RichGirl, a R&B girl group, created a remix to the song, released on their Fall in Love with RichGirl mixtape.
+RichGirl, an R&B girl group, created a remix to the song, released on their Fall in Love with RichGirl mixtape.

-Nathaniel Drew and Salt Lake Pops Orchestra remixed the song, with the vocal collaboration of Alex Boye and Lindsey Stirling, it was released as a single on July 13, 2012.
+Nathaniel Drew and Salt Lake Pops Orchestra remixed the song with the vocal collaboration of Alex Boye and Lindsey Stirling; it was released as a single on July 13, 2012.
 Gerrie van Dijk-Dantuma and Michelle Chamuel, contestants on The Voice of Holland and its US version, respectively, sang the theme for the competition and released it digitally through iTunes.
 Japanese singer Gille included her version of the track on her debut EP Lead the Way, released on May 16, 2012.
 Will Chase, who guest starred as Michael Swift in the TV series Smash, sang the song during the episode titled "Enter Mr. DiMaggio", which originally aired on February 29, 2012.

-American metalcore band, Memphis May Fire covered the track for the compilation album Punk Goes Pop 5, which was released on November 4, 2012.
+American metalcore band Memphis May Fire covered the track for the compilation album Punk Goes Pop 5, which was released on November 4, 2012.
 The song was officially released for digital download on October 2, 2012.
-In order to celebrate its fifteen years in the music industry, Dutch symphonic metal band, Within Temptation covered several songs by other artists, including "Grenade", during a special program on the Belgian radio station Q music, called Within Temptation Friday.
-The band chose this song because "It's a really good song and instead of making a grenade go off on stage, we figured we'd make a bomb of astonishment go off in the studio", in the words of the lead vocalist Sharon den Adel.
-On April 19, 2013 Within Temptation's cover was released and available for download as part of their cover album The Q-Music Sessions.
-Nevertheless, the song peaked at number 73, in their home country, on the Dutch Charts.
-In 2016, Postmodern Jukebox also covered "Grenade", evoking a 60's sound, featuring Brielle Von Hugel in the lead vocals.
+In order to celebrate fifteen years in the music industry, Dutch symphonic metal band Within Temptation covered several songs by other artists, including "Grenade", during a special program on the Belgian radio station Q music, called Within Temptation Friday.
+The band chose this song because "it's a really good song and instead of making a grenade go off on stage, we figured we'd make a bomb of astonishment go off in the studio", in the words of the lead vocalist Sharon den Adel.
+On April 19, 2013, Within Temptation's cover was released and available for download as part of their cover album The Q-Music Sessions.
+Nevertheless, the song peaked at number 73 in their home country, on the Dutch Charts.
+In 2016, Postmodern Jukebox also covered "Grenade", evoking a '60s sound, featuring Brielle Von Hugel in the lead vocals.
 It is featured on the former's album Swing the Vote!
 In 2020, American singer-songwriter Enisa covered "Grenade" as part of the tenth anniversary of Mars's debut album.